Gribouillis/configoose/docs/source/intro.rst

 maintains a database connecting abstract addresses to configuration file locations and therefore enables Python programs or modules to access these files.

+Abstract addresses can be arbitrary strings such as :code:`my-own-program-configuration` or :code:`dc4yhyxxhwu8cymbxne66pvpc`.
+These strings must be specific enough to avoid addresses collisions between the configurations of several programs.